Will Relocating Help You Buy Sooner?

 Help for Those with Student Loan Debt

-A found 71 percent of student loan borrowers, who aren’t homeowners, believe their student loans keep them from purchasing a home.
+A study by The National Association of Realtors found 71 percent of student loan borrowers, who aren’t homeowners, believe their student loans keep them from purchasing a home.
 With this in mind, other programs are cropping up to help these prospective buyers afford homes.